Hundreds Facing Eviction This Week As Allegheny County's Eviction Moratorium Expires

-PITTSBURGH (KDKA) — A day that hundreds, if not thousands of people have dreaded has arrived, as the current moratorium on evictions in Allegheny County expires today.
+PITTSBURGH (KDKA) — A day that hundreds, if not thousands of people have dreaded has arrived, as the current moratorium on evictions in Allegheny County has expired.

 However, there is an effort underway to extend the moratorium.

-With the eviction moratorium ending today in Allegheny County, nearly 1,000 people could risk losing their homes.
+With the eviction moratorium having ended in Allegheny County, nearly 1,000 people could risk losing their homes.
 Housing advocates have been calling for the moratorium to be extended.

 Right now, there are more than 900 eviction proceedings set to take place in November, with half of those scheduled for the first week of the month.